PaoloMazzon/JamEngine/README.md

 	worldProcFrames(renderer, gameWorld);
 	// And the preframe, frame, postframe, and draw functions will be called for each entity

+As a side note, not defining an entity's behaviour when loaded from an asset handler will try and give the entity a behaviour called "default".
+You can define a "default" behaviour that will be given to any entities that haven't been given another behaviour.

 Major To-Do List
 ----------------
  - Gamepad input